mr2raccoon/caactus/README.md

 1. Open ilastik.

 2. Open your trained Boundary Segmentation project (e.g. `2_boundary_segmentation.ilp`).
-CAVE: DO NOT CHANGE anything in 1.
+[!CAUTION]: DO NOT CHANGE anything in 1.
 Input Data, 2.
 DT Watershed, and 3.
 Training and Multicut, when running Batch Processing!

-Note: the `*_Multicut Segmentation.h5` output files are generated by ilastik in this step — they do not exist beforehand.
+[!NOTE]: the `*_Multicut Segmentation.h5` output files are generated by ilastik in this step — they do not exist beforehand.

 3. Under `4.
 Data Export`, click **Choose Export Image Settings** and set the output path at `File`:
   ```bash